Slot-MLLM: Object-Centric Visual Tokenization for Multimodal LLM: Acknowledgment

-This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. RS-2019-II190079, Artificial Intelligence Graduate School Program(Korea University), 15\%), the Institute of Information \& Communications Technology Planning \& Evaluation(IITP)-ITRC(Information Technology Research Center) grant funded by the Korea government(MSIT)(IITP-2025-RS-2024-00436857, 35\%), and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. RS-2024-00353007, 50\%).
+This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. RS-2019-II190079, Artificial Intelligence Graduate School Program(Korea University), 50\%), and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. RS-2024-00353007, 50\%).